Nikola-Ver/Remote-computer-shutdown/README.md

 Love to watch autoplay movies and TV shows but hate getting out of bed to turn off your computer?
 Then this is the program for you!

-The program can remotely shutdown your computer from any device (if the device and the computer are on the same network).
+The program can remotely shutdown your computer from any device (if the device and the computer are on the same network)

 ## Overview